Corey Seager Player Props: Rangers vs. Mariners

 Corey Seager At The Plate

-- In 80.0% of his 25 games this season, Seager has picked up at least one hit.
-He's also had nine multi-hit games.
+- Seager has reached base via a hit in 21 games this year (of 26 played), and had multiple hits in 10 of those games.

-- Looking at the 25 games he has played this season, he's hit a home run in five of them (20.0%), and in 4.5% of his trips to the plate.
+- Looking at the 26 games he has played this year, he's hit a long ball in five of them (19.2%), and in 4.3% of his trips to the dish.

-- In 52.0% of his games this year, Seager has notched at least one RBI.
-In six of those games (24.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Seager has had an RBI in 14 games this season (53.8%), including seven multi-RBI outings (26.9%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 11 games this year, with multiple runs four times.
+- He has scored in 12 of 26 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.